-Is Your Kindergartener Feeling Separation Anxiety, Or Are You?
+Is Your Girl Feeling Anxious About Kindergarten, Or Are You?

-If the very thought of sending your child off to her first day of kindergarten makes you a little nervous (or a little teary eyed) you’re not alone.
+If the very thought of her first day of kindergarten makes you a little nervous (or a little teary eyed) you’re not alone.
 This is a major transition!
-Even if your daughter has already attended preschool or another pre-k program, the instruction she’s about to begin will tend to be a bit more formal and often has students staying in school for more hours during the day.
+Even if your daughter has already attended preschool or another pre-k program, the instruction she’s about to begin will tend to be a bit more formal and often has more hours of instruction during the day.
 Kindergarten is kind of a big kid thing—which can be hard for both your child and you to adjust to.

 Instead, try to tell your girl about activities she’ll have the opportunity to be involved in or the things she’ll have access to in kindergarten that you think she’ll like or be interested in.
-If she loves story time, let her know there’s likely to be a selection of books for her to explore in her classroom, and that the teacher may read to the class.
-If she’s a natural at making friends, talk to her about all the new kids she’ll meet and get to play with in her class.
+If she loves story time, let her know there’s likely to be new books for her to discover in kindergarten, and that the teacher may read to the class.
+If she’s a natural at making friends, talk to her about all the new kids she’ll meet and get to learn with.

 But also ask her how she feels about starting kindergarten.
 Let her lead the conversation, and really listen to what she has to say.
 If she does express that she’s nervous, sad, or scared, take those concerns to heart and explore those feelings with your daughter.
 Let her know that changes to our routine can make any of us feel a little uncertain, and reassure her that you’re going to do everything you can to prepare her for this big step in her life.
 If it meets social distancing recommendations near you and you can do it safely, set up a playdate with another child in your neighborhood who is currently in kindergarten or in the early grades of elementary school so she can ask questions and hopefully put her worries to rest.

 Give Her a Roadmap

 Make sure she understands her new schedule a few weeks before school starts, so she’ll have an idea of who will drop her off in the morning and who will pick her up if she's attending school in-person.
 If possible, take a dry-run to her new school one morning so she knows exactly where you’ll be taking her, and where she’ll be spending her morning and afternoon.
 And if your girl will be distance-learning, set up a special place in your home where she'll have school time each day, and make sure she's comfortable with whichever devices she may be using.

 Keep Goodbyes Quick

-On the big day, walk her into school to meet her teacher, say a quick goodbye, and then—even if it’s hard for you, and it may be!—resist the urge to linger.
+On the big day, if you're walking her into school to meet her teacher, say a quick goodbye, and then—even if it’s hard for you, and it may be!—resist the urge to linger.
 Sticking around might seem like it would be helpful, especially if your girl is crying or seems afraid, but it can actually prolongs your daughter’s anxiety and make the buildup to you leaving even more upsetting.
 Instead, tell her how proud you are of her, give her a kiss, and get on your way.
 Your child’s teacher can take it from there, helping her to get accustomed to her new environment and find joy in her new activities and friends.
 And if she's learning at home?
 Make sure she knows you're there to help if she really needs it, but resist the urge to sit in on the virtual classroom unless her teacher asks you to.
 Of course it's tempting to be a part of the songs and learning from start to finish, but giving her some space (even if she says she doesn't want it!) will go a long way in helping her become an independent, resilient student.